-Over the past decade, PA&E has provided customers with the hermetic connector and packaging technologies available.
-With the introduction of its thermal composite packaging, this trend continues.
+Over the past decade, PA&E has provided customers with the most innovative hermetic connector and packaging technologies available.
+With the introduction of its titanium composite electronic packaging, this trend continues.
 The technology uses titanium as the primary housing material and integrates composite heat-sinks composed of molybdenum/copper (Mo/Cu) or copper tungsten (Cu/W) into strategic locations of the structure for excellent heat dissipation capabilities.

 The combination of titanium and Mo/Cu or Cu/W is ideal for achieving lightweight, low-coefficient of thermal expansion (CTE), and high-thermal-conductivity electronic packages.
 Electrical feedthru pins can be hermetically sealed directly into the titanium using PA&E’s proprietary Kryoflex ceramic to metal seals.
 Alternately, hermetic connectors made from explosively bonded dissimilar metals can be laser welded into position using state of the art Lasag laser welding technology.